 My right honourable friend the Chancellor of the Exchequer (Alistair Darling) has made the following Written Statement.

-The Economic and Financial Affairs Council was held in Brussels on 12 February 2008.
-The Financial Secretary to the Treasury attended for the UK.
-The items on the agenda were as follows:
+The Economic and Financial Affairs Council will be held in Brussels on 8 July 2008.
+Items on the agenda are as follows:

 The French presidency will present the ECOFIN work programme for the next six months.

 The council will be asked to adopt opinions on the updated stability programme for Belgium and the updated convergence programme for Poland, as well as a decision putting an end to the excessive deficit procedure for Poland.
 In addition, the council will be asked to agree to a decision and recommendations under Article 104(7) of the EC treaty with regard to the UK.

 The council will adopt legislative acts required for the adoption of the euro by Slovakia.
 The adoption will finalise the procedure foreseen by Article 122 of the treaty establishing the European Community.
 The council (meeting at the level of heads of state or government in the margins of the June European Council) gave its guidance on this issue on 19 June.
 Ministers will first vote on the legislative acts and, if successful, will decide on the exchange rate as recommended by the Commission.
 The UK congratulates Slovakia on the substantial reforms that it has made in order to meet the Maastricht criteria.